Table of Contents

 The two primary methods in which a hostile takeover takes place are:

-After understanding the methods of hostile takeover, let’s look into the reasons for same.
+After understanding the methods of a hostile takeover, let’s look into the reasons for same.

 Reasons For Hostile Takeover